Sanjida Khatun

-Biography
+Life and career

 Khatun completed her bachelor's in Bengali literature from the University of Dhaka in 1955.
 She earned her MA degree in Bangla language from Visva Bharati University in 1957.

-Khatun joined the faculty of the University of Dhaka to teach Bengali literature.
+After teaching at Eden Mohila College and Carmichael College Khatun joined the faculty of the University of Dhaka to teach Bengali literature.

 Khatun was one of the founders of Bangladesh Mukti Sangrami Shilpi Sangstha during the Liberation War in 1971 and Chhayanaut in the early 1960s.
-She served as the president of Chhayanat.
+She served as the president of Chhayanaut.

-Khatun was married to Wahidul Huq and has 3 children- Apala Farhat Naved (late), Partha Tanveer Naved, Ruchira Tabassum Naved.
+Khatun was married to Wahidul Huq and had three children: Apala Farhat Naved, Partha Tanveer Naved, and Ruchira Tabassum Naved.
+She died in Dhaka on 25 March 2025, at the age of 91.